-We are going to make a few guesses about you, our reader.
+Let’s make a few guesses about you, our reader.

-Whether it be to kickstart your career with more ammo, enhance your career prospects, or switch tracks, you’ve decided to pursue a master’s degree.
+Whether it be to kick-start your career with more ammo, enhance your career prospects, or switch tracks, you’ve decided to pursue a master’s degree.

 Now, what on earth does that mean?

 We’ve written this blog to clear the mystery surrounding the MIS program and help you decide whether this is the degree that will meet your needs!

 Before we get into details, let us give you a quick-and-dirty thumb rule to see whether this is the right program for you.
 Simply put, this degree is for you if:

 • You enjoy working with technology, but cannot see yourself writing code for the rest of your life.

 • You have a gut-level passion for technology, but ALSO have an inclination for high-impact business, and you find it difficult to choose between your two interests.

 Well, read on!
 In this blog, we cover all aspects of the MIS program – such as what the curriculum comprises, what career paths will open to you as an MIS graduate, how you can get into a good program, and how you can finance your studies!